RAJMORE19/DevOps-Interview-Questions/cloud/README.md

 ### **15. What is Block Storage in cloud computing?**

 **Answer:**
-Block storage stores data in fixed-sized blocks, commonly used for databases and virtual machines.
-Examples: AWS EBS, Azure Managed Disks.
+Block Storage is storage that works like a hard disk attached to a server.
+We use it to store the operating system, application files, and databases because it provides fast read and write performance.
+In AWS, Amazon EBS is the Block Storage service, and we attach it to EC2 instances

 ### **16. What is a Content Delivery Network (CDN)?**

 **Answer:**
-A CDN is a distributed network of servers that caches content close to users for faster delivery.
+A CDN makes a website faster by delivering static files like images, CSS, JavaScript, and videos from the nearest server instead of the main server.
+In AWS, Amazon CloudFront is the CDN service.
 Examples: AWS CloudFront, Azure CDN.

 ### **17. What is an IAM role in cloud security?**